21+ RV Patio Ideas That Will Make Your RV Campsite a Vibe

 6. Add step covers.

-I recently came across these RV step covers and wished I’d discovered them long ago.
+I recently came across these RV step covers and DIY RV skirting for only $200, and wished I’d discovered them long ago.

 Not only do they look nice (and come in several different colors), these step covers, which fasten to your steps with an elastic bungee hook, will help cut down on dirt and sand being tracked into your RV.